deshondixon/reading-notes/102/READ1.md

 ## Images

-You can display an image by adding ! and wrapping the alt text in [ ].
+You can displays an image by adding ! and wrapping the alt text in [ ].
 Then wrap the link for the image in parentheses ().

 ![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)